 Every operator meeting I go into, there is a heavy emphasis on tracking seismicity events.

-So, at Sourcewater.com, we have created a seismicity layer in our online mapping platform.
-This allows operators to see all seismicity events by time, location, and magnitude.
+To help operators, salt water disposal companies, midstream companies, and service companies better understand current seismicity risks, Sourcewater.com now offers a seismicity layer in our online mapping platform.
+This allows operators to see all seismicity events by time, location, and magnitude next to saltwater disposal wells in the impacted area.

 The key, then, is to overlay the injection wells alongside these events and to look at the subsurface zone the well is injecting into.